Medically Reviewed by Joseph Christenbury, M.D.

 Are You a Good Candidate?

-You may be a good candidate for surgery if you have been diagnosed with this eye condition.
+You may be a good candidate for several different treatment options, including surgery, if you have been diagnosed with this eye condition.
 The cause is unknown, though it is believed some people are predisposed to develop it from birth.
 Some doctors believe that eye allergies or eye rubbing may play a role and there is thought there could be a link between Down syndrome and keratoconus.
 Most people who have keratoconus are diagnosed during adolescence and find that the most severe keratoconus is experienced between the ages of 20 and 40.
-In approximately 10% to 25% of cases, it progresses to a point where it can no longer be effectively corrected with contact lenses. .
+In approximately 10% to 25% of cases, it progresses to a point where it can no longer be effectively corrected with contact lenses.

 Learn about Your Treatment Options

 There are a number of different treatment options available.
-In its early stages, the vision problems can be corrected with contact lenses.
-While for more advanced cases, the treatment options tend to be surgical in nature.
-Radio frequency waves may be used to reshape the cornea, a process known as Conductive Keratoplasty, or CK.
+In its early stages, the vision problems can be corrected with glasses or contact lenses.
+As keratoconus progresses, other treatments including surgery can be performed..
 Corneal implants, known as intracorneal ring segments or Intacs, may be inserted to change the shape of the cornea.
+This procedure can also prevent the keratoconus from worsening.
 In more severe cases, a corneal transplant may be required, replacing the conical natural cornea with a donor cornea.

 There is also a new technology that may soon delay or prevent the need for other treatments.
 Known as corneal collagen cross-linking, it involves an application of a riboflavin solution to the eye which is then activated with a UV-A light, causing new bonds to form within the collagen in the cornea.
-This method causes the cornea to harden, preventing the keratoconus from progressing.
-The cornea may then be reshaped using LASIK eye surgery or other forms of laser vision correction.
-This method is still in the clinical trial stages but has shown success in stopping progression of the disease.
+This method causes the cornea to strengthen, preventing the keratoconus from progressing.
+In some cases, PRK laser eye surgery can be performed along with cross linking to help correct the patient’s vision in addition to stabilizing the keratoconus.

 These procedures are generally performed on an outpatient basis using anesthetic eye drops, sometimes accompanied by conscious sedation.
 Patients are awake during the procedure, but their vision is blurred.
 The procedures usually take about an hour to perform and patients leave the eye doctor’s office the same day.
 All cases will require long-term follow-up with an eye doctor.